-First, in fundamentalist circles, you will find people talking about the gift of discernment as being unrelenting criticism of Charismatic leaders.
-I would like to say flatly that this is not discernment at all, but the lack thereof!
-Fundamentally discernment is about being about to parse out the difference between that which is holy and that which is vile.
-In the case of sites like www.discernment.org the opposite seems to be the case.
-It is a guilt by association method, whereby anyone who ever had anything to do with someone who was unorthodox, or said something that does not agree with particular interpretations are branded in a very negative light.
-This again, is a lack of discernment.
-It throws the baby out with the bathwater.
-A proper approach is to look comprehensively at a person’s character, life, fruit and ministry, and to separate the good from the bad.
-A discerning person should be able to recognize the difference between someone who is a wolf in sheep’s clothing, a lost sheep, and a sheep with sheep droppings.
-J By forcing everything into broad black and white categories, we fail to discern, or separate the good from the evil.
-When we do so based on loose associations or one time statements, we are dangerously close to character defamation.
+This type of “ministry” often uses a guilt by association method, whereby anyone who ever had anything to do with someone who was unorthodox, or said something that does not agree with particular interpretations, is branded in a negative light.
+The proper approach would be to look comprehensively at a person’s character, life, fruit and ministry, and to separate the good from the bad.
+A discerning person should be able to recognize between someone who is a wolf in sheep’s clothing, a lost sheep, and a sheep with sheep droppings.

-Discernment is first about moving people one step at a time into their destiny (including yourself).
-Secondly it is about not becoming a casualty.
-As you become a success, in the Spirit, this is like putting a big bulls eye on your head.
+I believe that discernment is recognizing the strategies of the devil taking appropriate action to counter them.
+It’s about not letting Satan slip into your life or the lives other others around you .
+As you become a success, in the Spirit, this is like putting a big bullseye on your head.
 The more damage you are doing to Satan’s kingdom the more he wants you and your team out of the game.
 Discernment is one of the things you and your team will need to avoid these snares and continue up the increasingly steep cliffs of the Spirit.
 William Branham was a man, for example, who moved incredibly in the prophetic and different kinds of discernment, but because others were not able to discern and correct him, he had a tragic end, made more tragic by the people who still worship him to this day.
 Below I’ve listed some of the key ingredients of real discernment.

-I believe that the basis of discernment then is first Scripture.
-Having one’s mind renewed to the Scripture is the first basis of being able to discern anything.
+I believe that the basis of discernment is first having one’s mind renewed to the Scripture.
 All of our experiences must be weighed against our understanding of Scripture.
-Here is a nice site which at a glance seems to say a lot of helpful things about discernment starting with this point.
-When you weigh your interactions against the Bible truth it will keep you in the narrow channel of Truth.
+Here is a site which has some helpful things to say about discernment starting with this point.
+When you weigh your experiences against the Bible, it will keep you in the narrow channel of Truth.
 A large number of major discernment issues can be resolved just by living Biblically, and refusing to walk with those who are not also doing so.

 The Natural Aspects.